 This is yet another case we are closely watching.

 PharMerica is reportedly the second largest pharmacy company servicing long term care facilities (nursing homes).
 In December 2019, the U.S. Department of Justice intervened in yet another False Claims Acy case involving nursing home pharmacies, this one filed by a whistleblower against CVS Omnicare.
 That company is one of the other large players in the billion dollar nursing home pharmacy industry.

 A whistleblower in a false claims act case typically earns an award of 15 to 30% of whatever is collected by the government.
 To qualify as a whistleblower, one must have non public, “original source” information about a fraud to taxpayers or a taxpayer funded program.
 Common examples involve fraud to Medicare, FHA / Freddie Mac / Fannie Mae mortgage programs and procurement fraud (things sold to the government).

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, visit our whistleblower rewards page.
+Ready to see if you qualify for a reward?
+Contact attorney Brian Mahany online at brian@mahanylaw or by telephone at .
 All inquiries are protected by the attorney – client privilege and kept in strict confidence.

-Mahany & Ertl – America’s Fraud Lawyers.
-Offices in Milwaukee, Wisconsin; Detroit, Michigan; Minneapolis, Minnesota; Portland, Maine and San Francisco, California.
-Services available in many jurisdictions.
+Mahany Law – America’s Whistleblower and Anti-Fraud Lawyers.
+Offices and attorneys in Milwaukee, Wisconsin; Detroit, Michigan; San Antonio, Texas and Tampa, Florida.
+Services available nationwide.

 Want more information?
 Our Due Diligence blog has a search engine located in the upper right hand corner.
 We have posted hundreds of informative articles on our site.